colindooley11/MotorwayCodeTest/README.md

 ## Outstanding work
 - Although I have all of the tests green, I committed some sins near the end of the test and the query and idempotency checking needs refactoring to utilise code re-use and some desirable characteristics like SRP
 - I really wanted to introduce an Aggregate and Event Sourcing, but I could'nt work out how to model transactional consistency (as we have 2 3rd parties to contend with, and both could fail for multiple reasons as well our own database calls failing)
-- The Sut's could really use a builder(I started and then backed out as I thought this was overkill as the GWTs kind of structure building of the SUT anyway)
+- The SUTs' could really use a builder(I started and then backed out as I thought this was overkill as the GWTs kind of structure building of the SUT anyway)
+- Logging, Dependency Injection and any type of "real implementation" have been omitted for brevity, obviously to productionise any of this, this would all need to be added, as well as this sitting in a CI/CD pipeline of some descriptio and an appropriately host application (a messaging endpoint, API etc)